 How to make a complaint -- A complaint can be made in writing in Chinese or English, with your contact details and full particulars of your case.
 For convenience, this can be done by using the complaint form (OPS 001) obtainable from the PCPD.
 If you need help in making the complaint, you can visit the PCPD in person and our staff will assist you in completing the complaint form.
 All your dealings with the PCPD, and the information you provide will be handled in strict confidence.

-- The Commissioner's follow-up action -- After receiving a complaint and verifying the identity of the complainant, the Commissioner will first liaise with the complainant and the party complained against to determine whether a prima facie case can be established.
-If there is a prima facie case, the Commissioner will try to resolve the dispute through mediation.
-If the dispute cannot be resolved in this way, the Commissioner may carry out a formal investigation.
+The Commissioner's follow-up action -- After receiving a complaint and verifying the identity of the complainant, the Commissioner will first liaise with the complainant and the party complained against to determine whether a prima facie case can be established.
+If there is a prima facie case, the Commissioner will try to resolve the dispute through conciliation.
+If the dispute cannot be resolved through conciliation, the Commissioner may carry out a formal investigation.
 The Commissioner may also immediately proceed to undertake a formal investigation if the suspected contravention in the complaint case is of a serious nature.
 If the investigation confirms that the data user has contravened a requirement under the Ordinance, the Commissioner may serve an enforcement notice on the data user concerned to direct it to take necessary steps to remedy the contravention and/ or instigate prosecution action.
 Contravention of an enforcement notice is an offence which could result in a fine or imprisonment.